 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates

 The Bachelor of Health Science consists of:

 250.131 Introduction to Human Health or 231.106 Introduction to Public Health

 214.101 Human Bioscience: Normal Body Function or 214.102 Applied Science for Health Professionals

 250.231 Health and Health Inequalities or 150.112 Hauora Tangata: Maori and Global Indigenous Health

 214.212 Research Methods in the Health Sciences or 175.203 Introduction to Psychological Research for Psychology Majors only

 250.205 Principles and Practices of Human Epidemiology

 250.331 Health of Communities

-In addition to the Majors listed above, the following minors are available for the Bachelor of Health Science:
+In addition to the Majors listed below, the following minors are available for the Bachelor of Health Science: